Bill Patalon has the 2022 outlook on the best dividend stocks to buy.

 To successfully earn an income with dividend stocks, there are a few indicators to look for when deciding which company to invest in:

 - Growth of the company’s income, which could be an indicator of increasing dividends.

 - The dividend yield or payment ratio a company offers at the time of stock purchase.

 - The company’s balance sheet which indicates whether the company is profitable or has a lot of debt to overcome.

 If you’re looking to make a profit investing in dividend stocks, there are two ways to do it:

-Investing in companies that pay dividends and holding them for many years allows investors to continue to share in the company’s profits as it grows.
+- Long-Term Dividend Investing: Investing in companies that pay dividends and holding them for many years allows investors to continue to share in the company’s profits as it grows.
 Holding on to shares means that the shareholder receives a steady source of income as long as he or she maintains ownership.
 Reinvesting cash dividends or keeping stock dividends gives the investor greater ownership of the company.

-Some investors choose to buy a stock to receive dividends and sell shortly after payout.
+- Short-Term Dividend Investing: Some investors choose to buy a stock to receive dividends and sell shortly after payout.
 However, when stocks are held for less than a year, they are classified as short-term and can be subject to different taxation than long-term investments.